-Various types of western garments have also been adapted into Indian fashion and have thus become extremely popular men’s fashion clothes in India and abroad.
+Various types of Western garments have also been adapted into Indian fashion and have thus become extremely popular men’s fashion clothes in India and abroad.
 These include simple items such as shirts and t-shirts which come embroidered and/or printed with vibrant ethnic designs.
-Simple motifs of paisley, fruits and trees as well depictions of mythological figures have become common features in Indian inspired men’s shirts.
-In order to add a touch of ethnic fashion in an otherwise plain outfit, men can choose to wear an Indian style vest embroidered with Resham designs.
+Simple motifs of paisley, fruits and trees as well as depictions of mythological figures have become common features in Indian-inspired men’s shirts.
+In order to add a touch of ethnic fashion to an otherwise plain outfit, men can choose to wear an Indian-style vest embroidered with Resham designs.

-In terms of casual wear, men usually prefer going for a more indo western fusion look with kurtas.
+In terms of casual wear, men usually prefer going for a more indo-western fusion look with kurtas.
 They are paired up with jeans more often than not, though a man’s jhola (sling bag) and leather jutis can be added to emphasize the ethnic element.
-In winters, men can opt to pair their kurtas and/or Nehru jackets with thick Kashmiri work shawls.
+In winter, men can opt to pair their kurtas and/or Nehru jackets with thick Kashmiri work shawls.